 16. Taxing Authority.
 Who does the real estate tax bill come from?
 What is the mil rate?
 When was the last assessment?
 When was the last increase?
 Does a title transfer initiate a new assessment?
 One phone call, at least five questions to ask…

 21. Mini-SWOT.
-In a few lines, write down the strengths, weakness, opportunities and threats that come to mind from being on site.
+In a few lines, write down the strengths, weaknesses, opportunities, and threats that come to mind from being on-site.